Learn more about the Agile workflow management method for defining, managing, and improving services that deliver knowledge work.

 4. Project management waste

 - Code handoffs from one person to another after the first person’s work is complete.
-This may lead to a lack of knowledge.
+It may lead to a lack of knowledge.

 - Extra features that are not required by the customer.
 Effort and time are wasted.
-Try to interact with your customers continuously.
-This will help to eliminate it.
+Try to interact with your customers continuously to eliminate unneeded work.

 5. Waste in team potential